Progress is being made daily towards lessening the impact of k9 diseases and illness in our breed.

 Most major cases of Addison's disease are due to inherited immune system defects.
 What happens is the immune system creates antibodies against cells of the adrenal glands.
 These antibodies slowly weaken, and eventually destroy the adrenal glands.

-Other dog illnesses such as cancer, have also been linked to this disease.
+Other health issues such as cancer, have also been linked to this disease.

 Early symptoms of Addison's disease are vomiting, digestion problems, poor appetite, lethargy, limping and lameness.
 These common symptoms are similar to other dog illnesses so Addison's quite often goes undetected.